Hidden Ghost Hand: Unveiling Backdoor Vulnerabilities in MLLM-Powered Mobile GUI Agents: Detailed Experimental Setup

 \textbf{Back Tr.} This defense method assumes that during the back-translation process, the model will ignore trigger words in the poisoned sentence that are not semantically relevant, thereby reducing the backdoor activation~\cite{qi2021hidden}.
 In our evaluation, we use \texttt{Qwen2.5-72B-Instruct} as the back-translation model.
 The prompt is: ``\texttt{Translate the following text into German first, and then translate German back to English.
 Only return the final English translation result, do not include other content:}''

-\textbf{Clean-Tuning.} Although users do not have sufficient resources to perform model-level defences, we also report the results of defences where defenders fine-tune AgentGhost using a small number of clean samples.
-In our evaluation, we used 20
+\textbf{Clean-Tuning.} Although users do not have sufficient resources to perform model-level defenses, we also report the results of defenses where defenders fine-tune AgentGhost using a small number of clean samples.
+In our evaluation, we used 20\% clean samples.

-\textbf{Fine-Pruning.} This is a combination defnse method of pruning and clean-tuning.
+\textbf{Fine-Pruning.} This is a combination defense method of pruning and clean-tuning.
 Defenders can mitigate AgentGhost by pruning neurons based on their activations from clean samples, followed by fine-tuning the model~\citep{liu2018fine}.
 In our evaluation, we first prune 5\% proportion of neurons in the feedforward layer using their activations on 100 clean samples, and then perform clean-tuning.

 \textbf{Self-reflection.} We implement an action-aware self-reflection mechanism based on DPO, enabling the GUI Agent to identify incorrect actions, thereby mitigating malicious action injection introduced by AgentGhost.
 Specifically, we first select 20\% of clean samples to construct positive-negative sample pairs, denoted as $(x, \mathcal{A}_c, \mathcal{A}_r)$, where $x$ is the model input and $\mathcal{A}_r$ is the incorrect action randomly sampled by $\mathcal{D}_c$.
 Subsequently, we optimize the model using the DPO loss function: